 “I have no heart”.
 This weird phrase is used when a person is upset and doesn’t feel like doing anything.
 In this case, when someone suggests them doing something they say “sirt chunem”.

 Funny Armenian phrases #2: Boyit mermem (Բոյիդ մեռնեմ)

 “Let me die on your height”.
 This is a typical Armenian phrase.
 The phrase is especially loved by Armenian grannies.
 They like using this phrase when speaking to their grandchildren.
 By this phrase, they want to express how much they love and adore them.

 Funny Armenian phrases #3: Glukhs mi hardukir (Գլուխս մի հարդուկիր)

-This is just one more funny Armenian phrase, which means “you are talking nonsense and it bores me”.
-The phrase Glukhs tarar (գլուխս տարար) has exactly the same meaning and is translated as “you have taken my head”
+This is just one more funny Armenian phrase, which is used when a person is talking nonsense and it bores you.
+The phrase “glukhs tarar” (գլուխս տարար) is used in the exact same context and is translated as “you have taken my head”.

 Funny Armenian phrases #4: Hogis durs ekav (Հոգիս դուրս եկավ)